How To Treat Nervous System Problems Naturally – Causes, Symptoms, 5 Natural Remedies

 3. Deep Breathing

 You can also practice deep breathing to relieve stress and relax.
-It helps manage anxiety and stress-related disorders and improves your body’s natural healing abilities.
+It helps manage anxiety, fear, trembling, shaking and other stress-related disorders and improves your body’s natural healing abilities.

 Duration